Generating Labels for Regression of Subjective Constructs using Triplet Embeddings

 We motivate this approach using three key observations.
-First, psychology and machine learning/signal processing studies have shown that people are better at comparing than rating items \cite{Stewart2005, Yannakakis2011, Metallinou2013, Yannakakis2015}, so this sampling mechanism is easier for annotators than requesting absolute ratings in real-time.
-Second, the use of triplet embeddings naturally solves the annotation fusion problem, since it is done by taking the union of sets (details in Section~\ref{sec:approach}).
+First, psychology and machine learning/signal processing studies have shown that people are better at comparing than rating items \citep{Stewart2005, Yannakakis2011, Metallinou2013, Yannakakis2015}, so this sampling mechanism is easier for annotators than requesting absolute ratings in real-time.
+Second, the use of triplet embeddings naturally solves the annotation fusion problem, since it is done by taking the union of sets (details in \autoref{sec:approach}).
 Third, triplet embeddings offer a simple way of verifying the agreement of the annotations, given by the number of triplet violations in the computed embedding.

-We empirically show that it is possible to reconstruct the hidden green intensity signal (i.e., recover the metric information) of tasks A and B in Figure~\ref{fig:example} under different synthetic noise scenarios in the triplet labeling stage.
+We empirically show that it is possible to reconstruct the hidden green intensity signal (i.e., recover the metric information) of tasks A and B in \autoref{fig:example} under different synthetic noise scenarios in the triplet labeling stage.
 These reconstructions are accurate up to a scaling and bias factor but do not suffer from artifacts such as time-lags present in real-time annotations.
-Moreover, to test our approach, we gather triplet comparisons for the same experiments from Amazon Mechanical Turk and show that it is possible to reconstruct the hidden green intensity values over time up to scaling and bias factors when humans perform the triplet comparisons.
+Moreover, to test our approach, we gather triplet comparisons for the same experiments from human annotators in Amazon Mechanical Turk and show that it is possible to reconstruct the hidden green intensity values over time up to scaling and bias factors when humans perform the triplet comparisons.
 Finally, we compare our results to two continuous-annotation fusion algorithms recently proposed in the literature to show the strengths of our method.